Columbia Basin Trust Arts and Culture Grant Programs

 I can’t find my paperwork!

-If you applied online, the documents were emailed to you.
-Search your email before contacting the office.
-If you applied using a paper application, you received paper documents.
-Please spend some time looking through your files before contacting the office.
-If you cannot find your documents, CKCA staff can locate copies of your documents; allow a few days for staff to fulfill this request.
+If you applied online, the documents are available to you inside your account in Good Grants.
+Search your email and online account before contacting the office.
+If you can’t find your documents, CKCA staff can locate copies of them; allow a few days for staff to fulfill this request.

 How do I claim the grant on my income tax?